What To Do In Parma In 48 Hours

 1. Teatro Farnese

-Begin your second day with a visit to Teatro Farnese, an extraordinary 17th-century wooden theater located inside the Palazzo della Pilotta.
-It’s one of the earliest examples of a permanent theater space in Europe and showcases Renaissance ingenuity in every corner.
+Begin your second day with a visit to the Teatro Farnese, an extraordinary 17th-century wooden theater located inside the Palazzo della Pilotta.
+It is one of the earliest permanent theaters in Europe and showcases Renaissance ingenuity in every detail.

 2. Teatro Regio

 No visit to Parma is complete without paying homage to its musical heritage.
-Parma is the hometown of Giuseppe Verdi, and the Teatro Regio remains one of the top opera houses in Italy.
-If you’re lucky, you might catch a live performance of Verdi’s operas—book your tickets well in advance.
+Parma is the hometown of Giuseppe Verdi, and the Teatro Regio remains one of Italy’s most prestigious opera houses.
+If possible, try to attend a live performance—tickets should be booked well in advance.

 Where to Eat in Parma